arbhassan/node-api-sql/README.md

-A Todo API using Node, Express and MongoDB
+A Todo API using Node, Express and PostgreSQL/Sequelize